z3nsh0w/QUARK/README.md

 ---

 ## System requirements
- + Windows 10 1703 or older, Macos 10.15 or older, Gnome 42, KDE 5 or older
+ + Windows 10 1809 or older, Macos 10.15 or older, Linux uncertainty
  + Visual C++ Runtime on Windows
  + File Chooser Dialog dependency on Linux
+ + Stable internet (for using Yandex.Music)

 ---

 ### Quark Installer
  > [!WARNING]
- > If you have an operating system older than Windows 10 1803, then you will need to install Webview2 Runtime.
+ > If you have an operating system older than Windows 10 1809, you will need to install Webview2 Runtime.
  >
  > On Linux systems, you need to have libwebkit2gtk or qtwebengine (usually they are pre-installed in popular distributions).